Início / Todos / Rejected: The luna of the supreme Alpha / Chapter 4: The Awakening of the Supreme

 Did she not deserve at least a peaceful death?

-Had having her heart and body shattered not been enough?
+Hadn’t a shattered heart and a broken body been enough?

-Lyra tried to lift her head, but the weight of her own body pressed her into the cold, filthy forest floor.
-Every breath was a battle, every movement, torture.
+Lyra tried to lift her head, but the weight of her own body crushed her against the cold, filthy forest floor.
+Every breath was a battle, every movement pure torment.

-Terror gripped her mind, making her entire body tremble when she realized she didn’t want to die like that.
-So, without thinking, following the most primal instinct for survival, she tried to move.
-Her bloodied, trembling arms dug into the earth in front of her.
-Her legs, numb from pain, dragged uselessly behind her naked frame.
+Terror gripped her mind, making her entire body tremble when she realized she didn’t want to die like this.
+Without thinking, only obeying the most primal instinct to survive, she forced herself to move.
+Her trembling, blood-soaked arms dug into the dirt.
+Her legs, deadened by pain, dragged uselessly behind her thin, exposed frame.

-Just a little more, she whispered, barely audible, as the metallic taste of blood filled her mouth.
+“Just… a little more…” she whispered, her voice barely audible, as the metallic taste of blood filled her mouth.

 They were close.